 - 2 eggs, beaten

-When bread is nicely toasted, transfer to a large roasting pan or very large mixing bowl.
+- When bread is nicely toasted, transfer to a large roasting pan or very large mixing bowl.
 Spoon cooked vegetables over and mix well.
 Add beaten eggs and stir to combine.
 Add enough chicken broth just to moisten the mixture, about 1 to 1-1/2 cups, reserving the rest for later.
-Mix well and transfer stuffing to the slow cooker.
-Cover and turn to low.
+Mix well and transfer stuffing to a 6-quart (or larger) slow cooker.
+Cover and set to LOW.